-When a student falls behind in reading before third grade, or an older student reads at less than a third grade level, the most likely source of difficulty is slow and/or inaccurate word recognition (Boardman et al., 2008; Curtis, 2004; Scammacca et al., 2007).
-Word recognition problems, in turn, may be rooted in both phonological and orthographic processing difficulties (Dehaene, 2009; Fletcher, Lyon, Fuchs, & Barnes, 2007; Foorman & Torgesen, 2001).
-Phonological difficulties involve poorly specified memories for the sounds in words and difficulties with phoneme segmentation.
+When a student falls behind in reading before third grade, the most likely source of difficulty is slow and/or inaccurate word recognition (Boardman et al., 2008; Curtis, 2004; Scammacca et al., 2007).
+Word recognition problems, in turn, may be rooted in both phonological and orthographic processing difficulties (Fletcher, Lyon, Fuchs, & Barnes, 2007; Foorman & Torgesen, 2001).
+Phonological difficulties involve poorly specified auditory memories for the sounds in words and difficulties with phoneme segmentation.
 Orthographic processing problems involve poorly specified visual-orthographic memories for the letters and letter sequences in printed words.
-Word recognition in an alphabetic writing system depends first on phonological processing-the ability to identify, segment, and blend the individual speech sounds in words (Brady, 2011; Ehri, 2004; National Reading Panel, 2000).
-While phonological skills are crucial to the connection between spoken and written language, orthographic processing is often a concomitant weakness in poor readers.
-Students may learn to segment sounds, but often have only minimal grasp of how the sounds are represented in print, either for reading or spelling (Moats, 2010), unless they are directly taught how the print system works.
-Furthermore, and especially in older poor readers, word recognition and spelling depend on fast recognition and recall of syllable spelling patterns, meaningful word parts (morphemes), recurring letter patterns unique to English, and some oddly spelled common words.
-Students who are to achieve fast and accurate word reading in middle or high school levels must know more than basic phonics.
+Word recognition in an alphabetic writing system depends first on phonological processing-the ability to identify, segment, and blend the individual speech sounds in words (Ehri, 2004; National Reading Panel, 2000; Scarborough & Brady, 2002).
+While phonological skills are crucial to the connection between spoken and written language, orthographic processing is often a concomitant weakness.
+Students may learn to segment sounds, but often have only minimal grasp of how the sounds are represented in print, either for reading or spelling (Moats, 2010).

-The majority of adolescent poor readers, then, continue to need instruction in accurate and automatic word recognition (Lovett, Barron, & Frijters, 2013; Vaughn & Fletcher, 2012), at either basic or more advanced levels.
+In adolescents whose listening comprehension exceeds reading comprehension levels, the core challenge is decoding and word recognition (Shankweiler et al., 1999).
 Word recognition, however, is not the whole story.
-Most adolescent struggling readers are also challenged by other essential components of reading: vocabulary, fluency, and many aspects of comprehension (Compton, Miller, Elleman, & Steacy, 2014), and are often unable to access content through reading alone.
-Between grades 2.5 and 5.0, struggling readers (who may or may not be eligible for special services) who know basic phonics often stumble on vowel correspondences and multisyllabic words-unable to break longer words into syllable chunks, prefixes, roots, and suffixes, or to recognize the vowel sounds represented by vowel teams (ea, oi, ue, etc.) (Archer, Gleason, & Vachon, 2003).
-When these skills are weak, they limit vocabulary growth, which is essential for comprehending content-laden text in subjects such as science, history, literature, or even math.
+Many older struggling readers are also challenged by other essential components of reading: phonemic awareness (i.e., being able to hear the individual sounds and syllables in a word), recalling irregularly spelled common words (e.g., have, would, their, busy), vocabulary, fluency, and many aspects of comprehension (Foorman, Francis, Fletcher, Schatschneider, & Mehta, 1998; Torgesen et al., 2001), and are often unable to access content through reading.
+Between grades 2.5 and 5.0, struggling readers (who are not necessarily eligible for special services) will also stumble on multisyllabic words-unable to break them into syllable chunks, prefixes, roots, and suffixes, or to recognize the vowel sounds represented by vowel teams (ea, oi, ue, etc.) (Archer, Gleason, & Vachon, 2003).
+These skills are essential for reading content-laden text in subjects such as science, history, literature, or even math.
 The words students must recognize independently occur infrequently (Nagy & Anderson, 1984) but are the most important for comprehension across all content areas (Lee & Spratley, 2010; National Institute for Literacy, 2007).

 Is it too late to address serious reading deficiencies after students reach middle school?
 Evidence abounds that it is not too late.
 Even though it is more difficult to find the time for remedial instruction, older students can be taught and will make significant progress with sustained, intensive, and individualized intervention.
-While there is strong empirical research supporting supplemental early intervention with students in kindergarten or first grade, a growing body of evidence suggests adolescents' literacy deficiencies can be remedied if these individuals receive direct, explicit, and systematic word recognition, vocabulary, and comprehension instruction (Archer et al., 2003; Calhoon, Sandow, & Hunter, 2010; Lovett, Lacerenza, De Palma, & Frijters, 2012; Snow & Biancarosa, 2003; Vadasy, Sanders, & Tudor, 2007; Vaughn, Gersten, & Chard, 2000).
+While there is strong empirical research supporting supplemental early intervention with students in kindergarten or first grade, a growing body of evidence suggests adolescents' literacy deficiencies can be remedied if these individuals receive direct, explicit, and systematic word recognition, vocabulary, and comprehension instruction (Archer et al., 2003; Calhoon, Sandow, & Hunter, 2010; Lovett, Lacerenza, De Palma, Frijters, 2012; Snow & Biancarosa, 2003; Vadasy, Sanders, & Tudor, 2007; Vaughn, Gersten & Chard, 2000).
 Indeed, computer-assisted instruction that incorporates these instructional approaches with adolescent struggling readers has also yielded promising results (Cheung & Slavin, 2011; Denson, 2008; Papalewis, 2004).